Choose a type

-MALT lymphoma is a slow-growing type of NHL.
+MALT lymphoma is a slow-growing type of non-Hodgkin lymphoma.
 Like all lymphomas, it is a cancer of the lymphatic system, which is part of the body’s immune system.
 It develops when white blood cells called B-lymphocytes become abnormal and begin to grow in an uncontrolled way.

 MALT lymphoma affects lymphatic tissue called mucosa-associated lymphoid tissue (MALT).
 Mucosa is the name for the tissue that lines some organs in the body.